-If you have your cholesterol checked at public screenings, make sure a reputable company does the screening.
-Remember that your cholesterol level is just part of your overall cardiovascular risk profile, and your other risk factors must be considered.
-You should share the screening results with your healthcare professional so your tests can be properly interpreted, and an appropriate treatment and prevention plan developed, if you need one.
+Your cholesterol level is just part of your overall cardiovascular risk profile.
+That means your other risk factors must be considered, too.
+Be sure to share the screening results with your healthcare professional.
+This will ensure that your tests can be properly interpreted and an appropriate treatment and prevention plan developed, if you need one.
 This is particularly important for people with a family history of heart disease, high blood pressure or stroke.

 The American Heart Association hasn't taken a position on cholesterol home testing devices.
-Several devices are on the market.
+Several kinds are on the market.
 Some measure only total cholesterol.
-Others measure total cholesterol and high-density lipoprotein (HDL) or "good" cholesterol.
-One measures low-density lipoprotein (LDL) or "bad" cholesterol, HDL cholesterol and triglycerides (blood fats).
+Others measure total cholesterol and HDL cholesterol.
+One measures LDL cholesterol, HDL cholesterol and triglycerides (blood fats).
 If you might benefit from one, talk to your doctor about which kind might be best for you.